equinor/webviz-archived/README.md

 ## History

-Webviz (Originally Webportal) was initially written and is maintained by [Equinor ASA](http://www.equinor.com/) as a free visualization suite that can be tailored to our needs, and as contribution to the free software community.
+Webviz (originally Webportal) was initially written and is maintained by [Equinor ASA](http://www.equinor.com/) as a free visualization suite that can be tailored to our needs, and as contribution to the free software community.